Chapter Nine V

 “Dang, what a splendid idea, everybody is outsmarting me today thank goodness.
 Should Janah do it, or do we need David Li?”

-Chan calls while Janah goes to the garden.
-She reaches out for the pigeons.
+Chan talks to David while Janah reaches out for the pigeons.
 Half a dozen show up in a minute and strut around her.
 She makes it clear there is serious work to do.
 They stop their play and are still.
 She explains the location exactly, that they were to look for an old man, white hair cut very short.
 He wears darkened glasses all the time, how he is dressed, his mannerisms and his stature.
 He would stand very erect, walk silently, not heavy footed or clumsy.
 Anyone in his way on the street would step aside without knowing why.”